Boasting historic houses, tons of green space and a vibrant business district, Highland Park is a good bet for residents and visitors alike.

 Inside the park is the Pittsburgh Zoo & PPG Aquarium, home to more than 400 species, including 22 that are threatened or endangered.
 The newest section of the zoo, Water’s Edge, includes two large underwater viewing tunnels.

-Down the street, Park Bruges serves up another beloved brunch.
+If you’re craving brunch, check out Park Bruges.
 The charming bistro, which also offers lunch and dinner, features comfort food with Belgian and French influences, including hearty waffles and poutine.

 While you’re waiting for a table at one of Bryant Street’s eateries, head around the corner for an espresso at Tazza D’Oro.
 The much-loved neighborhood coffee shop features rotating roasts from Counter Culture, a wide selection of teas and a handful of panini and baked goods.